OSGP/open-smart-grid-platform/osgp/protocol-adapter-iec61850/protocol-simulator-iec61850/README.md

-# IEC60870-5-104 Simulator
+# IEC61850 Simulator

-This simulator can be used for testing GXF against devices using the IEC60870-5-104 protocol.
+This simulator can be used for testing GXF against devices using the IEC61850 protocol.
 It can be ran as a standalone spring boot application or together with other GXF components in Tomcat.

-#### Device types
+#### Device Types
 Spring profiles are used to configure the device type to be used.
-The simulator currently supports two types of devices:
+The simulator currently supports the following device types:
-* Default controlled station
-* Light measurement device
+* Light measurement rtu
+* Microgrids rtu
+* Distribution automation rtu

 #### Running as standalone application
 When running standalone, for example as a light measurement rtu, the following parameters should be supplied:

-`--spring.config.name=simulator-iec60870`
+`--spring.config.name=simulator-iec61850`
 `--spring.profiles.active=light-measurement-rtu,default`

 or when using external configuration:

-`--spring.config.name=simulator-iec60870`
+`--spring.config.name=simulator-iec61850`
 `--spring.config.additional-location=optional:/etc/osp/`

-in which case the active profiles could be set in `simulator-iec60870.properties` in the additional location.
+in which case the active profiles could be set in `simulator-iec61850.properties` in the additional location.

 #### Running in Tomcat
 When running in Tomcat parameters could be configured in META-INF/context.xml

-`<Parameter name="spring.config.name" value="simulator-iec60870" />`
+`<Parameter name="spring.config.name" value="simulator-iec61850" />`
 `<Parameter name="spring.profiles.active" value="light-measurement-rtu,default" />`

 or when using external configuration:

-`<Parameter name="spring.config.name" value="simulator-iec60870" />`
+`<Parameter name="spring.config.name" value="simulator-iec61850" />`
 `<Parameter name="spring.config.additional-location" value="optional:/etc/osp/" />`

-in which case the active profiles could be set in `simulator-iec60870.properties` in the additional location.
+in which case the active profiles could be set in `simulator-iec61850.properties` in the additional location.

-#### ASDU generation
-For manual testing the `job.asdu.generator.enabled` property can be set to `true` to enable ASDU generation.
-The frequency of ASDU generation can be configured using the `job.asdu.generator.cron` property.

-For light measurement events the ASDU generator will randomly pick one of the available information object addresses and flip its value.

 ## Grid eXchange Fabric information and news